jbakse/compform_notes/docs/week_3_parameters/index.md

 Keep Sketching!
 Continue experimenting with procedurally generated images, this time focusing exposing parameters and exploring the parameter spaces of your sketches.

 # Challenge

+Build a face generating tool.
+This tool will create an image of a face that can be adjusted by the user using sliders and other inputs.
+- Don't use the built in shape drawing commands like `rect` and `ellipse`.
+Build your face from hand-drawn or photographic images.
+- Make your resulting images look as seamless and cohesive as possible.
+- Inputs can range from straight-forward (eye color, nose size) to complex (anger, lighting).